 The Age of Convergence: Considering a Continuum and an Unbundling of EducationVistasp Karbhari | President, The University of Texas at Arlington

-Our educational system developed over centuries consists of separate entities with very little structured connection between them.
-In many ways the transition from one to the other could be compared to the anecdotal development of a set of design plans which are thrown over to the shop floor without consideration of tolerances and intricacies of manufacturing processes.
+Developed over centuries, our educational system consists of separate entities with very little structured connection between them.
+In many ways the transition from one to the other could be compared to the anecdotal development of a set of design plans which are thrown over to the shop floor without consideration of the tolerances and intricacies of manufacturing processes.
 In the industrial world we have labored mightily to stop this “over the shoulder” blind hand-off yet we allow, and at times even create, further mechanisms for analogs within our educational system.
 We complain at the university level that students coming to us from high schools are not well prepared.
 High schools have the same complaint of middle schools, middle schools of elementary schools, and elementary to stages even prior to that!
 Each unit blames the one preceding it and yet we have, in aggregate, done very little to fix the transitions.

 In today’s technologically driven world information and knowledge are growing at exponential rates and these advances have changed the way we communicate, socialize and live.
 While technology allows us to reach larger audiences and provide more information, academia still faces the issue of significantly increasing the percentage of educated citizens globally.
 Access is often limited by location, focus on traditional and outdated modes of interaction, time, increasing costs and corresponding debt.

-Universities need to be able to meet the requirements for rapidly changing advanced skillsets required after completion of a basic degree so that the degree-holding individual constantly keeps up with the changing requirements of the workforce.
-There is thus a need for the constant updating of knowledge and skills making what used to be a distinct enterprise now an integral part of the educational system.
+Universities need to be able to meet the requirements for rapidly changing advanced skillsets required after completion of a basic degree, so that the degree-holding individual can keep up with the changing requirements of the workforce.
+Thus, there is a need for the constant updating of knowledge and skills, making what used to be a distinct enterprise now an integral part of the educational system.

 The traditional conflict between the preparation of a learned citizen and the development of skillsets needed for immediate entry and success in the workforce continues to grow as one compares the role of a traditional university with that needed to be played by a modern one.
-Far from just being considered the intellectual and socio-cultural hub of a community, a modern university is expected to be an economic driver for the region, both creating wealth and attracting investment and entrepreneurial talent in and around it.
+Far from just being the intellectual and socio-cultural hub of a community, a modern university is expected to be an economic driver for the region, creating wealth and attracting investment and entrepreneurial talent.

-The changes in environment that have resulted in increasing conflict between traditional models of higher education and the characteristics needed from universities in the 21st century bring with them tremendous forces of change.
-Some are related to the very definition of a “student” and their high level of comfort as digital natives in a world driven by the fast pace of technology and innovation as well as other factors such as the future value of degrees in comparison to “knowledge on demand.”
+The environmental changes that have resulted in increasing conflict between traditional models of higher education and the characteristics needed from universities in the 21st century bring with them tremendous forces of change.
+Some are related to the very definition of a “student” and their high level of comfort as digital natives in a world driven by the fast pace of technology and innovation, as well as other factors such as the future value of degrees in comparison to “knowledge on demand.”

 In today’s world we need to recognize that higher education in general needs to be focused not just on creating an educated citizenry but also on preparing for tomorrow’s workforce in a world changing so rapidly that some careers with qualifications not even thought about a decade ago are now the most in demand.
 The changes can be accelerated and made more efficient through the facilitation of partnerships among institutions, government and the corporate world.
 There is a critical need, based on demand, for a major shift in educational methods, away from passive classroom lecture-based degree courses toward interactive, collaborative learning experiences, provided as, when, and where the students need the knowledge and skills.
-The constraints of time, space and location can be alleviated by technology to enable not just flexibility but also enhanced modalities of learning, causing the blurring of the various stages of learning throughout one’s lifetime resulting in a continuum from K-Gray.
+The constraints of time, space and location can be alleviated by technology to enable not just flexibility but also enhanced modalities of learning that blur the various stages of learning throughout one’s lifetime, resulting in a continuum from K to Gray.

 It is under these circumstances that one now needs to re-envision universities.
-No longer bound by location, time in seat, or even level of education sought by the student, education can truly take on a global perspective with instructors and students coming together across the previous bounds of time and space and effectively engaging at the widest possible level, simultaneously enabling both socio-cultural change and economic development.
+No longer bound by location, time in seat, or even the level of education sought by a student, education can truly take on a global perspective, with instructors and students coming together across the previous bounds of time and space and effectively engaging at the widest possible level, simultaneously enabling both socio-cultural change and economic development.

 To do this we must radically rethink how access, excellence and impact are brought together.
-Institutions of higher education today are, by and large, still focused on high-cost, low-technology, residential education and on the outmoded idea that quality in education is linked to exclusivity of access and extravagance of resources denying the fruits of higher education to tens of millions of young people.
-Our current paradigms for higher education, the nature of our academic programs, the organization of higher education, the way that we finance, conduct, and disseminate knowledge, will need to adapt to the demands and realities of our time ensuring that we
+Institutions of higher education today are, by and large, still focused on high-cost, low-technology, residential education and on the outmoded idea that quality in education is linked to exclusivity of access and extravagance of resources, denying the fruits of higher education to tens of millions of young people.
+Our current paradigms for higher education, the nature of our academic programs, the organization of higher education, and the way that we finance, conduct, and disseminate knowledge will need to adapt to the demands and realities of our time, ensuring that we:

 - Provide global access without pre-set limitations on the definition of a student;